-- Individuals who will become malnourished or suffer from severe disorders such as physical disability, mental retardation or death if the nutritional therapy is not instituted; or - GE reflux with failure to thrive - Severe food allergies, those which if left untreated will cause malnourishment, chronic physical disability, mental retardation or death - 12.3 Adequate nutrition is not possible by dietary adjustment using age appropriate foods - 13.
-The following are considered NOT Medically necessary: - 13.1.
-Oral Nutrition for lack of appetite or cognitive conditions is not covered (e.g., lack of appetite secondary to stimulant medications, or "picky eaters"). - Formulas for the treatment of mild and moderate food allergies or food intolerance are not covered unless the request meets criteria listed in section 12.2. - 14.
-Medical Necessity criteria by product type: - 14.1.
-Food thickener may be considered for members under the age of 20 with a swallowing disorder. - Units of food thickener is determined by the number of ounces of thickener required to thicken 4 oz of liquid.
+- Increased metabolic and/or caloric needs due to excessive burns, infection, trauma, prolonged fever, hyperthyroidism, or illnesses that impair caloric intake and/or retention - Allergic or eosinophilic enteritis (colitis/proctitis, esophagitis, gastroenteritis); - Cystic fibrosis with malabsorption; - Crohn's disease; - Disorders of gastrointestinal motility such as chronic intestinal pseudoobstruction; - Individuals who will become malnourished or suffer from severe disorders such as physical disability, mental retardation or death if the nutritional therapy is not instituted: - GE reflux causing failure to thrive - Severe food allergies, those which if left untreated will cause malnourishment, chronic physical disability, mental retardation or death - 13.3 Adequate nutrition is not possible by dietary adjustment using age appropriate foods - 14.
+The following are considered NOT Medically necessary: - 14.1.
+Oral Nutrition for lack of appetite or cognitive conditions is not covered (e.g., lack of appetite secondary to stimulant medications, or "picky eaters"). - 14.2.
+Formulas for the treatment of mild and moderate food allergies or food intolerance are not covered unless the request meets criteria listed in section 12.2. - 15.
+Medical Necessity criteria by product type: - 15.1.
+Food thickener may be considered for members under the age of 20 with a swallowing disorder. - Units of food thickener are determined by the number of ounces of thickener required to thicken 4 oz of liquid.
 One ounce of thickener product is one unit of thickener. - The standard amount of thickener used is presumed to be 0.2 ounces (0.2 units) of thickener per 4 oz of liquid to be thickened.
-Additional amounts of thickener to make thicker fluids will require documentation of medical necessity for the level of thickness desired. - The monthly amount of thickener required is based upon the monthly amount of liquid to be thickened and consumed. - 14.2.
-Nutritional pudding products may be considered for members under the age of 20 who have a documented oropharyngeal motor dysfunction and receive greater than 50 percent of their daily caloric intake from a nutritional pudding product. - 14.3.
-Requests for electrolyte replacement products, such as Pedialyte or Oralyte, require documentation of medical necessity, including: - The underlying acute or chronic medical diagnoses or conditions that indicate the need to replace fluid and electrolyte losses. - The presence of mild to moderate dehydration due to the persistent mild to moderate diarrhea or vomiting. - They are not intended for members with: - Intractable vomiting
+Additional amounts of thickener to make thicker fluids will require documentation of medical necessity for the level of thickness desired.
+For example, a member drinking 24 oz of liquid per day would need 1.2 units of thickener per day. - The monthly amount of thickener required is based upon the monthly amount of liquid to be thickened and consumed. - 15.2.
+Nutritional pudding products may be considered for members under the age of 20 who have a documented oropharyngeal motor dysfunction and receive greater than 50 percent of their daily caloric intake from a nutritional pudding product.